List of United States Air Force Field Operating Agencies

-This is a list of Field Operating Agencies (FOA) in the United States Department of the Air Force that are active.
+This is a list of Field Operating Agencies (FOA) in the United States Air Force that are active.
 FOAs report directly to a functional manager in either the Office of the Secretary of the Air Force or the Air Staff.
 FOAs perform field activities beyond the scope of any of the major commands.
 Their activities are specialized or associated with an Air Force wide mission.

 Current

+^ CCC is designated a Field Operating Agency by Air Combat Command and reports to its A6 Directorate.
+It does not report to Air Force-level A Staff.